Skip to content

 The honest answer: anywhere from $6,000 to $500,000+, which is why "it depends" answers dominate this topic.
 But the reasons it depends are knowable, and once you understand them you can predict your own number within a sensible range.

-This guide breaks down 2026 pricing the way an engineer scopes a build — by project type, team model, and the multipliers that actually move the quote.
-If you want a number for your specific project right now, the software development cost calculator runs this exact model interactively.
+This guide breaks down 2026 pricing the way an engineer scopes a build: by project type, team model, and the multipliers that actually move the quote.

 Cost by project type (2026 benchmarks)

-These are typical full-production ranges quoted by US/EU agencies, based on the same Clutch/GoodFirms-style pricing data our calculator is anchored to:
+These are typical full-production ranges quoted by US/EU agencies, based on Clutch/GoodFirms-style pricing data:

 Project typeUS/EU agency rangeSolo senior engineer